About this curriculum

 Writing begins as soon as a child can make marks on a page.
 Gross and fine motor skills are developed through our provision within EYFS, ensuring all children are developmentally prepared to form letters correctly.
 They are supported in developing their larger muscles (gross motor) and fingers (fine motor) to help them to hold a writing tool and make marks.

-Letter formation is discretely taught in phonics sessions in the early years and developed in Year 1 and beyond using the Hemispheres Think Write Scheme.
+Letter formation is discretely taught in phonics sessions in the early years and developed in Year 1 and beyond using the Teach Handwriting scheme.

 In Key Stage 1 and 2, children are taught the skills of writing through the carefully planned English.